 These are core activities of marketing, regardless of sector, and digital technologies continue to alter them in profound ways.

-To become a leader in digital goods, services, and process, government needs to join with the private sector to learn what’s applicable to digital governance.
+To become a leader in government digital goods and services, bureaucrats needs to join with the private sector to learn what’s applicable to digital governance.
 Efforts such as the U.S Digital Service and DemocracyOS are making strides, but government is often still paper-based.
 That’s so last century.

 Electing marketers to public office would also help.
 Keep that in mind the next time you vote.